 Why should you visit the Dresden Christmas markets?

 Dresden has over 11 different Christmas Markets and each one has its own appeal.
-I particularly like that you can watch the artisans at work– glass blowers creating Christmas baubles, bakers plaiting Christmas wreaths- it adds to the atmosphere and traditional feel.
+I particularly like that you can watch the artisans at work – glass blowers creating Christmas baubles, bakers plaiting Christmas wreaths- it adds to the atmosphere and traditional feel.

 They also boast the World’s Tallest Christmas Pyramid and the world’s biggest Nutcracker!
-So definitely be sure to visit one of the best Christmas markets in Germany.
-Dresden is also just over 2 hours from Berlin so, if you’re lucky, you can visit the Berlin Christmas Markets as well.
-Winner.
+So definitely be sure to visit one of the best Christmas markets in Germany during November and December.

 When is the Dresden Christmas Market open this year?

-You can find all the opening times and dates for the Dresden Christmas Market here
+You can find all the opening times and dates for the Dresden Christmas Market here.

 Which is the most famous Christmas Market in Europe?